Sakil786/customers-satisfaction-with-the-hotel-services.-/README.md

 The following diagram shows the distribution of sentiment in the dataset.
 The dataset is imbalance as we can see from the below figure.
 ![](sentiment.png)

+# DATA PREPORCESSING(FEATURE ENGINEERING) AND DATA CLEANING
+## Data Cleaning
+The subsequent actions are taken in this step:
+* Eliminating punctuation marks from the reviews.
+* Removing Numbers from the reviews
+* Removing accented characters from the reviews.
+* Removing special characters from the reviews.
+* Removing stop words and applying lemmatization